johnfelipe/vector-tiles/_posts/services/0001-02-17-mapbox-streets-v8.md

 #### `name` _text_ & `name_<lang-code>` _text_

 Label names are available in a number of languages.
-The `name_*` value will be `null` if no translation data is available for a given feature - when styling label layers, you are responsible for determining an appropriate fallback approach.
+The `name_*` value will be `null` if no translation data is available for a given feature; when styling label layers, you are responsible for determining an appropriate fallback approach.

 If the `name` field is null for a particular feature, then all of the language-specific `name_*` fields will also be null.
 This means that `name` should always be the final fallback value if you want to include it in your set of label languages.